 Welcome to my art blog where I share reflections on art, art-making, challenges and lessons, muses & inspirations.

-To read my rematriation reflections on my journey from Brooklyn to Puerto Rico,
+For rematriation reflections on the journey from Brooklyn to Puerto Rico,

 please visit rematriatingboriken.com